WGUNDERWOOD/wgu-cv/README.md

 ## My current CV, built with a custom TeX template.

 ### Files
-- My current CV is [WGUnderwood.pdf].
+- My current CV is [WGUnderwood.pdf]
-- The TeX source for my CV is [WGUnderwood.tex].
+- The TeX source for my CV is [WGUnderwood.tex]
-- My bibliography file is [WGUnderwood.bib].
+- My bibliography file is [WGUnderwood.bib]
-- The template is defined by the LaTeX class, [wgu-cv.cls].
+- The template is defined by the LaTeX class, [wgu-cv.cls]

 ### Dependencies
-- Compilation requires [LuaLaTeX].
+- Compilation requires [LuaLaTeX]
-- A full list of required packages is given in [wgu-cv.cls].
+- A full list of required packages is given in [wgu-cv.cls]

 ### Features
-- Option to include address, email and phone number.
+- Option to include address, email and phone number
-- Fonts used are [Cantarell] (regular, bold, oblique), and [Source Code Pro] (monospace).
+- Fonts used are [Cantarell] (regular, bold, oblique), and [Source Code Pro] (monospace)
-- Email addresses are automatically typeset as monospace clickable mailto links.
+- Email addresses are automatically typeset as monospace clickable mailto links

 ### Template options
-- The date of compilation can be added to the footer of each page with the *date* option.
+- The date of compilation can be added to the footer of each page with the *date* option
-- Page numbers can be shown with the *number* option.
+- Page numbers can be shown with the *number* option

 [WGUnderwood.pdf]: ./WGUnderwood.pdf
 [WGUnderwood.tex]: ./WGUnderwood.tex